Akeland History, Family Crest & Coats of Arms

 Some of the family were found in Cornwall.
 "The manor of Crugantarran, or Cragantallan, which is partly in this parish and partly in Newlyn, belonged to the Arundells of Trerice.
 It is now the property of Sir Thomas Dyke Ackland, bart."

-Important Dates for the Akeland family
+Early History of the Akeland family

 This web page shows only a small excerpt of our Akeland research.
 Another 142 words (10 lines of text) covering the years 1155, 1644, 1553, 1613, 1626, 1591, 1647, 1573, 1610, 1649, 1636, 1655, 1672, 1714, 1697, 1728, 1722, 1785, 1714, and 1818 are included under the topic Early Akeland History in all our PDF Extended History products and printed products wherever possible.